Working capital efficiency across Europe: evidence from a stochastic frontier analysis

-In this paper the stochastic frontier analysis (SFA) is used to model working capital efficiency (WCE) of firms in the European Union (EU).
-The main advantage of the SFA model over other measures is that it takes into account the stochastic properties of the data and decomposes the error term into random error and efficiency, enables the estimation of sales generated as a function of the three working capital elements and determines differences in efficiency levels between a firm and the best ‘practice’ WCE firm.
-Using the SFA model and a comprehensive dataset, factors that affect WCE in Europe are studied.
-It is found that (i) larger firms are more efficient with their working capital management (WCM) than smaller firms, (ii) greater cash holding contributes to WCE, (iii) high competition is less conducive to WCE than low competition, (iv) export and growth potential decrease WCE and (v) WCE increases with access to bank credit.
-In the analysis, a distinction is made between the “old” EU countries and the “new” EU countries, and find that the results are sensitive to the year of admission into the EU.
+This paper adopts the stochastic frontier analysis (SFA) to model working capital efficiency (WCE) on a sample of 6170 European firms from 2009 to 2018.
+We find: (i) larger firms are more efficient with their working capital management (WCM) than smaller firms, (ii) higher cash holding contributes to WCE, (iii) high competition is less conducive to WCE than low competition, (iv) export and sales growth potential decrease WCE and (v) WCE increases with access to bank credit.
+In the analysis, a distinction is made between the “old” EU countries and the “new” EU countries.
+The results are sensitive to the year of admission into the EU.
+The results are robust to omitted variable bias, using a more novel approach.

 Afrifa, Godfred Adjapong